gabrielakinker/CCLE_heterogeneity/README.md

 Pan-cancer single-cell RNA-seq identifies recurring programs of cellular heterogeneity
 ---------------------------------------------------------------------------------------

-This resource provides the R code to reproduce key results described in Kinker et al., 2020, "Pan-cancer single-cell RNA-seq identifies recurring programs of cellular heterogeneity".
+This resource provides the R code to reproduce key results described in Kinker, G.S., et al. Pan-cancer single-cell RNA-seq identifies recurring programs of cellular heterogeneity.
+Nat Genet 52, 1208–1218 (2020).

 The analyses are divided into 6 main modules:
 **1.** Identifying discrete and continuous patterns of expression heterogeneity within cell lines and human tumors.